Bombing of Dublin in World War II: North Strand

 In the early morning hours of 31 May 1941, four German bombs fell on north Dublin.

-That night, a large number of German planes were spotted by Irish military observers, and searchlights were put up to track them.
-It was noted that the planes were not flying in formation, but independently in a meandering manner, and some appeared to be circling.
-After the German planes did not clear the airspace over Dublin and continued erratically flying over the city, the Irish Army fired warning flares, starting with three flares representing the colours of the Irish flag to inform the pilots they were over neutral territory, followed by several red flares warning them to clear Irish airspace or be fired on.
-After fifteen minutes had passed, the order was given to open fire, and Irish anti-aircraft guns began firing at the bombers.
-Local air defences were weak, and the gunners were poorly trained.
+That night, a large number of German aircraft were spotted by Irish military observers and searchlights were put up to track them.
+It was noted that the aeroplanes were not flying in formation but independently in a meandering manner and some appeared to be circling.
+After the German planes did not clear the airspace over Dublin and continued erratically flying over the city, the Irish Army fired warning flares, starting with three flares representing the colours of the Irish flag to inform the pilots they were over neutral territory, followed by several red flares warning them to leave or be fired on.
+After fifteen minutes had passed, the order was given to open fire and Irish anti-aircraft guns began firing at the bombers.
+Local air defences were weak and the gunners were poorly trained.
 Although they had shells capable of destroying bomber aircraft, they failed to hit their targets.

 The bombers continued flying over the city while being fired at for almost an hour, until 1:28 AM, when a bomb fell on the city, followed immediately by another bomb one minute later and then a third bomb two minutes after that.
-After this, some German planes left the airspace over Dublin while others remained.
+After this, some German planes flew away while others remained.
 The anti-aircraft guns ceased fire.
-One of the German planes heading north was fired on by anti-aircraft guns over Collinstown, then turned around and soon appeared over Dublin again, and began circling the city, occasionally swooping in low.
-Anti-aircraft guns soon engaged the plane again, and the plane continued making aerial manoeuvres over the city for close to half an hour, dodging anti-aircraft shells and searchlight beams.
-It made lower and lower swoops, and was fired on with machine guns as it came in low, before dropping a bomb that landed at 2:05 AM.
+One of the German planes heading north was fired on by anti-aircraft guns over Collinstown, then turned around and soon appeared over Dublin again and began circling the city, occasionally swooping in low.
+Anti-aircraft guns soon engaged the aircraft and it continued making aerial manoeuvres over the city for close to half an hour, dodging anti-aircraft shells and searchlight beams.
+It made lower and lower swoops and was fired on with machine guns as it came in low, before dropping a bomb that landed at 2:05 AM.

-Of the first three bombs dropped within minutes of each other, one fell in the Ballybough area, demolishing the two houses at 43 and 44 Summerhill Park, injuring many but with no loss of life, another fell at the Dog Pond pumping works near the Zoo in Phoenix Park, with no casualties but damaging Áras an Uachtaráin, the official residence of the Irish President (Douglas Hyde at the time), and the third made a large crater in the North Circular Road near Summerhill, again causing no injuries.
+Of the first three bombs dropped within minutes of each other, one fell in the Ballybough area, demolishing the two houses at 43 and 44 Summerhill Park, injuring many but with no loss of life, another fell at the Dog Pond pumping works near the Zoo in Phoenix Park, with no casualties but damaging Áras an Uachtaráin, the official residence of the Irish President (Douglas Hyde at the time) and the third made a large crater in the North Circular Road near Summerhill, again causing no injuries.
 The fourth and final bomb, dropped about half an hour later, fell in North Strand, killing 28 people, destroying 17 houses and severely damaging about 50 others, the worst damage occurring in the area between Seville Place and Newcomen Bridge.
-In addition to the 28 deaths, 90 people were injured, approximately 300 houses were destroyed or damaged, and about 400 people were left homeless.
+Ninety people were injured, approximately 300 houses were destroyed or damaged and about 400 people were left homeless.